 MDM tools can even help with log management, which is ideal for ensuring system and network security, and regulatory compliance.
 Logs are created on almost all devices, and if you’re running a large Mac estate you’re likely having to handle a large volume of them.
 They’re essential for analysing and solving bug issues, and testing new features during early development stages.
 So having a device management solution that can organise logs will save you time and money in the long run, and help you tackle future problems before they arise.

 MDM solutions also support patch management, which allows admins to monitor the latest software updates for devices and applications, ensuring they’re up to date and secure – take a look at our mini guide to patch management.

-Want to find out more about about the latest creative technology?
-Give us a call on 03332 400 888, email sales@Jigsaw24.com or pop your details in the form below.
-For all the latest news, follow @WeAreJigsaw24 on Twitter or ‘Like’ us on Facebook.
+Want to know more about getting started with Mac security, and how MDM solutions such as Jamf Pro can help your business keep on top of everyday IT tasks and meet security benchmarks?
+Give us a call on 03332 409 366, email enterprisesupport@Jigsaw24.com head to Jigsaw24.com/enterprise-support or pop your details in the form below.
+For all the latest news and reviews, follow us on Twitter @WeAreJigsaw24 and ‘like’ us on Facebook.